 With this option, Octoparse will use the entire URL to match the current one.
 Even the slightest difference will have it identified as a "new" URL.

 In many cases, URLs are composed of various attributes, for example, the one for eBay below includes attributes "_from", "_trksid", "_nkw", and "sacat" (usually anything that comes before "=" sign).

-When running with Incremental extraction, Octoparse detects for attributes automatically and make it available as parameters.
+When running with Incremental Extraction, Octoparse detects attributes automatically and makes them available as parameters.
 Having one or more attributes selected as parameters for the match, you are telling Octoparse to compare the current URL based on the selected attributes, if any of those are the same, skip it, otherwise, scrape the page.